Byshop History, Family Crest & Coats of Arms

-Anglo-Saxon tribes of Britain.
+Byshop is a name whose history is entwined with the ancient Anglo-Saxon tribes of Britain.
 It was a name for a person who portrayed a bishop in a medieval play, a person with an ecclesiastical bearing, or one who had been elected as a boy-bishop for the festival of St. Nicholas' Day.

 Early Origins of the Byshop family